Driver's license suspension

 - Form DTF-5.1, Application for Undue Economic Hardship Exemption from Driver’s License Suspension Program, and

 - Form DTF-5, Statement of Financial Condition.

-Note: Submission of forms DTF-5 and DTF-5.1 is NOT considered a formal protest.
-To preserve your right to formally protest your proposed suspension, you must also follow our formal protest procedures.
-For more information, see Challenge Tax Department actions.
+Note: Submission of forms DTF-5 and DTF-5.1 is NOT considered a protest.
+To preserve your right to protest your proposed suspension, you must also follow our protest procedures.

 You should also contact us if you: